Two (pilot and gunner)

 The USMC subsequently decided on new-build rather than remanufactured UH-1Y helicopters and, in February 2008, awarded Bell a contract for the new build of 40 of the proposed 189 AH-1Z helicopters.
 Four additional helicopters were ordered in September 2008.

-The communications suite combines the new US Navy RT-1824 integrated radio, UHF/VHF, COMSEC and modem in a single unit.
+The communications suite combines the US Navy RT-1824 integrated radio, UHF/VHF, COMSEC and modem in a single unit.
 The navigation suite includes an embedded GPS inertial (EGI), a low-airspeed air data subsystem, which allows weapons delivery when hovering and a digital map.

 Weapons and missiles

-The Super Cobra can carry both TOW and Hellfire anti-armour missiles and is being qualified to carry the Maverick missile.
+The Super Cobra can carry both TOW and Hellfire anti-armour missiles and is qualified to carry the Maverick missile.
 The Raytheon BGM-71 TOW missile has a range of more than 3km and semi-automatic command-to-line-of-sight guidance.
 The AGM-114 Hellfire missile is manufactured by Lockheed Martin.
 It is equipped with a semi-active laser seeker and has a range of 7km.
 The Super Cobra has fire-and-forget capability when firing the Hellfire missile in co-operative mode with laser target illumination.

 The Super Cobra was the first attack helicopter to qualify both the Sidewinder air-to-air missile and the Sidearm anti-radiation missile.
 Both missiles can use the same LAU-7 rail launcher.
 Sidearm has a range of more than 15km.
 AIM-9L Sidewinder is an all-aspect, short-range, air-to-air missile produced by Lockheed Martin and Raytheon.
 The missile has a range of 15km.

 The Super Cobra can fire the Hydra family of unguided 70mm rockets or the larger 127mm Zuni rocket bombs.
-Since 2008, all units have been armed with the advanced precision kill weapon system (APKWS), a guided version of the Hydra.
+Since 2008, all units are armed with the advanced precision kill weapon system (APKWS), a guided version of the Hydra.
 The US Army reopened the competition for the APKWS in September 2005 and BAE Systems was selected as the prime contractor on 27 April 2006.
 A $96.1m contract was awarded to BAE systems by the US Army for design and development of APKWS II laser guided rockets.

 The Super Cobra carries a three-barrel, 20mm Gatling gun for close range (up to 2km) engagement and 750 rounds of ammunition.
 With the gun in a fixed forward position, the pilot can aim by manoeuvring the helicopter.
 Either crew member can slave the turret to the helmet-mounted sight and aim the gun by looking at the target.

-The AH-1Z for the USMC will be armed with: 16 Hellfire missiles, six AIM-9 Sidewinder air-to-air missiles, 70mm rocket pods (7- and 19-shot), and a 20mm gun.
+The AH-1Z Viper for the USMC can be armed with 16 Hellfire missiles, six AIM-9 Sidewinder air-to-air missiles, 70mm rocket pods (7- and 19-shot), and a 20mm gun.

 NTS integrates a forward-looking infrared (FLIR) which provides automatic target tracking with a laser designator / rangefinder and video recorder.

-The H1 Super Cobra upgrade includes provision of a new electronic warfare suite.
+The H1 Super Cobra upgrade includes the provision of a new electronic warfare suite.
 A new radar warner, the AN/APR-39(XE2) from Lockheed Martin, replaces the Lockheed Martin AN/APR-39(V)2 pulse radar warner and the AEL Industries AN/APR-44 continuous-wave radar warner.